Win a £3m Cotswolds home and £55k Range Rover in Raffle House draw (aff)

-See inside this £2.8 million Cotswold dream home you could win for £10
+Wait until you see the inside of this £2.8 million Cotswold dream home you could win for £10

 This article contains affiliate links.
 We may earn a small commission on items purchased through this article, but that does not affect our editorial judgement.

-Its six bedrooms, seven bathrooms, and three reception rooms are spread across three floors, and almost 4,000 sq feet.
+Ideal for spacious family living, its six bedrooms, seven bathrooms, and three reception rooms are spread across three floors, and the interior occupies almost 4,000 square feet altogether.

-As well as its spacious main layout, there is also a cellar, garden room, and a courtyard garden.
+As well as its huge main layout, there is also a cellar, garden room, and a courtyard garden.

 As an added bonus, anyone buying tickets in May will be entered into a draw to win a Range Rover Velar, a luxury SUV worth £55,000.